vinayakybhatt/react-native-jobPortalApp/README.md

 # react-native-jobPortalApp
 Job Portal designed on react-native as frontend and firebase as backend.
-This is an app which serves as job portal
+This is an app which will serve as job portal
 It fetches data from firebase database and displays it and posts the data back to it.

 Step1: Clone this Repo locally <br/>